martijndevries/NLP_Reddit/README.md

 3) <b>The pandemic</b>: it appears that on r/politics, COVID and the pandemic may not have been as important in the discourse as on r/conservative.
 On r/conservative, we can see terms like 'covid' and 'vaccine' as important features, but equivalents are not directly obvious on r/politics

 4) <b>The other side of the political aisle</b>: both side use certain terms to describe the other side.
 On r/conservative, we see highly predictive features such as 'left', 'leftists', while r/politics uses terms like 'right wing' and 'far right'.

+Ultimately, we were quite a bit more succesful in classifying posts compared to comments.
+This is largely due to the domain feature that is included with the posts model.